FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/⛲Computational Fluid Dynamics/CFD of J.D. Anderson/Part 2 Basics of the Numerics/Chapter4 Basic aspects of discretization.md

 $$\left(\frac{\partial T}{\partial t}\right)^n_i = \frac{T_i^{n+1} - T_i^n}{\Delta  t} - \left(\frac{\partial^2 T}{\partial t^2}\right)\frac{\Delta  t}{2} + .....$$
 and also :
 $$\frac{\partial^2 T}{\partial x^2} = \frac{T_{i+1}^n + T_{i-1}^n - 2T_{i}^n}{\Delta  x}$$
-Note that : <mark style="background: transparent; color: yellow">The i in the equation above is the location in the space (or the number of the node), and n is the time</mark>
+Note that : <mark style="background: transparent; color: red">The i in the equation above is the location in the space (or the number of the node), and n is the time</mark>
 The form of the equation above is the difference form which ==**use the forward step of time**== and **==the central step of the space==**

 also note the Truncation error for the equation above is $O(\Delta t, \Delta x^2)$